How to keep cool without air conditioning

 Block the sun

 The sun heats the air inside a home.
-Floors and counters can also absorb that heat and release it over time.
-Gilmour suggests you use curtains, blinds, awnings, or window film to reduce the amount of direct sunlight hitting your home.
+Floors and counters can also absorb heat and release it over time.
+Use curtains, blinds, awnings, or window film to reduce the amount of direct sunlight hitting your home.

 If you own your home, consider planting vines to act as a cooling buffer between the hot sun and your exterior walls.